-Your company's water-related risks and stewardship opportunities stem from the nature of the catchment's water challenges and your company's vulnerability to them.
+Your company's water-related risks and opportunities stem from the nature of the catchment's water challenges and your company's vulnerability to them.
 These challenges will tend to be associated with:

-- An over-allocation of, or a competition for, available surface water or groundwater; - A lack of access to, or an inadequate reliability or quality of, water supply; - Deterioration in the quality of water resources and the impacts on you or other users; - Damage to infrastructure or activities arising from extreme flood events; or - The degradation of ecosystems through changing flow or quality regimes.
+- An overallocation of, or a competition for, available surface water or groundwater; - A lack of access to, or an inadequate reliability or quality of, a water supply; - Deterioration in the quality of water resources and the impacts on you or other users; - Damage to infrastructure or activities arising from extreme flood events; or - The degradation of ecosystems (and the services they provide) through changing flow or quality regimes.

-While your vulnerability relates to these challenges, your internal company strategies (and processes) around production, supply chains, and water stewardship support your ability to adapt to or mitigate these challenges.
+While your vulnerability relates to these challenges, your internal company strategies and processes around production, supply chains, and water stewardship support your ability to adapt to or mitigate these challenges.
 For example: